I was contacted by a genealogy researcher who offered me a free DNA test kit. What should I do?

 Is my DNA and genetic information shared with other companies?

 Can the police access my DNA and genetic information once I send it to a company for testing?

 I was told my DNA and genetic information cannot be searched without a warrant.

 Once your DNA is in a company’s databank, you have effectively placed yourself and your family under genetic surveillance by the government.
 Today the crimes being investigated through genealogy are very serious crimes against a person, but as the techniques become cheaper and faster, genealogy searching will continue to expand in scope to include property crimes, non-violent offenses, and quality of life crimes.
-At the same time, the increased sensitivity of DNA testing—which can detect minute amounts of your shed DNA innocently left behind in a hotel room, rental car, or any other item you come into contact with in your daily activities—creates a real risk that you or your family could wrongly be targeted during an investigation.
+At the same time, the increased sensitivity of DNA testing – which can detect minute amounts of your shed DNA innocently left behind in a hotel room, rental car, or any other item you come into contact within your daily activities – creates a real risk that you or your family could wrongly be targeted during an investigation.
 Just ask the man who was transported in an ambulance with an oxygen sensor clipped to his finger.
 The same ambulance later responded to a murder scene and transported the victim to the hospital.
 The same oxygen sensor was clipped to the victim’s finger.
 Guess whose DNA ended up on her fingernail clippings and was charged with murder?
-Fortunately, this man was able to prove his alibi, but not everyone will he so lucky.
+Fortunately, this man was able to prove his alibi, but not everyone will be so lucky.
 Do you really want to subject your children to this risk?